The Church of the Brethren Yearbook offers extensive information about the denomination and congregations.

 - Oakton connects with Tibetan familiesWhen Oakton Church of the Brethren began a free tutoring program called Oakton Partners in Learning, some of the first families to connect were of Tibetan heritage.
 The connection strengthened when the program adapted to virtual tutoring during seasons of online learning.

-- Joining Ronald McDonald for dinnerby Cheryl Brumbaugh-Cayford on September 12, 2023 at 8:21 pm
+- Berries, herbs, and fruit for the neighborhoodby Cheryl Brumbaugh-Cayford on November 3, 2023 at 8:18 pm

 Messenger “Small churches, big hearts” series